Utility and energy bill assistance programs Washington.

 Find how to get help in Washington with paying your utility and energy bills.
-Many financial programs list below can help the low income, senior citizens, and disabled make it through a difficult period.
-The government may provide money and free grants for paying energy bills and utility companies may offer payment plans, discounts, or other forms of assistance.
-In addition, save money on your energy bills from free weatherization services or several different discount programs.
+Many financial assistance programs listed below can help the low income, senior citizens, and disabled make it through a difficult period.
+The government may provide emergency money or free grants for paying energy bills and utility companies may offer payment plans, discounts, or other forms of assistance.
+In addition, save money on your energy bills from free weatherization services or several different discount programs in Washington state.

 Washington state senior, low income, and disabled discounts - All of the Public Utility Districts and utility companies provide discounts on utility and energy bills for low-income, seniors or disabled customers.
 While the exact amount of savings will vary, in general discounts offered will range from 5% to 40% of a customer’s utility bill.